Last Minute Review

 | Post-partum + headache | CVT, pre-eclampsia/eclampsia, RCVS | MRV, labs (platelets, LFTs, uric acid) |

-Board Trap: A normal non-contrast CT head does NOT rule out SAH — sensitivity drops from ~98% at 6 hours to ~85% at 48 hours.
-If CT is negative, LP is mandatory (look for xanthochromia).
+Board Trap: A normal non-contrast CT head does NOT rule out SAH — modern multidetector CT approaches ~100% sensitivity within 6 hours (Perry 2011), but sensitivity falls to ~85% at 48 hours.
+If CT is negative beyond the 6-hour window (or if pretest probability is high), LP is mandatory (look for xanthochromia).
 CTA can identify aneurysm but does not exclude SAH.

 Secondary Headache Causes